ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 Even though "a magician never reveals his secrets", here are the core steps of my process:

 1. Start the env, launch burp, chromium (with foxy proxy)
-1. Navigate on Spip, click on buttons, submit stuff, access pages, ...
+1. Navigate on Spip, click on buttons, submit forms, access pages, ...
 1. From burp, extract every visited url with their parameters
 1. Run Crawlz, be as exhaustive as possible (catch even false positives and broken urls)
 1. Triage the urls, remove the odd ones